Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Effects of flux limit criteria on galaxy clustering

-We use the Landy-Szalay estimator \citep{Landy1993} to estimate the correlation function.
-For a given galaxy sample {\tt D} (either a mock galaxy sample or a sample of real galaxies) and the corresponding random sample {\tt R} that is constructed to have the same selection effects as sample {\tt D} (see below), we first estimate the redshift-space correlation function as:
+Conventionally, a number of estimators have been used to measure the correlation function \citep[][]{Davis1983,Hamilton1993,Landy1993}.
+Here we use the Landy-Szalay estimator \citep{Landy1993}.
+For a given galaxy sample {\tt D} and the corresponding random sample {\tt R} that is constructed to have the same selection effects as sample {\tt D} (more details can be found in \citealt{Li-06a}), the redshift-space correlation function is estimated using

-which is a function of the pair separations both perpendicular ($r_{\rm p}$) and parallel ($\pi$) to the line of sight.
-Here, $N_d$ and $N_r$ are the sample sizes of {\tt D} and {\tt R}, respectively, and $DD$, $RR$ and $DR$ are the counts of galaxy-galaxy pairs in the galaxy sample, random-random pairs in the random sample, and galaxy-random cross pairs between the two samples, respectively.
-The pair counts are also functions of $r_{\rm p}$ and $\pi$.
-Note that, when estimating $N_d$ and pair counts involving sample {\tt D}, the galaxies in {\tt D} are usually weighted to take into account the effect of sample incompleteness that are not perfectly included in the random sample (see below for details).

-To reduce effects of redshift distortions, we use the projected 2PCF, defined by integrating $\xi(r_{\rm p},\pi)$ along the line of sight:
+which is a function of the pair separations both perpendicular ($r_{\perp}$) and parallel ($\pi$) to the line of sight.
+Here, $N_{\rm d}$ and $N_{\rm r}$ are the sample sizes of {\tt D} and {\tt R}, respectively, and $DD$, $RR$ and $DR$ are the counts of galaxy-galaxy pairs in the galaxy sample, random-random pairs in the random sample, and galaxy-random cross pairs between the two samples, respectively.
+The pair counts are also functions of $r_{\perp}$ and $\pi$.
+To reduce effects of redshift distortions, we use the projected 2PCF, defined as the integration of $\xi(r_{\perp},\pi)$ along the line of sight:

-We choose $n=40$ and $\Delta\pi_i=1{\rm Mpc/h}$, so that the summation runs from $\pi_1=0.5{\rm Mpc/h}$ up to $\pi_{40}=39.5{\rm Mpc/h}$ with a constant interval of $1{\rm Mpc/h}$.
+We choose $n=40$ and $\Delta\pi_i=$ 1 ${\rm Mpc/h}$, so that the summation runs from $\pi_1=$ 0.5 ${\rm Mpc/h}$ up to $\pi_{40}=$ 39.5 ${\rm Mpc/h}$ with a constant interval of 1 ${\rm Mpc/h}$.